 - Piragua – a refreshing cup of shaved ice with your choice of fruit syrup.
 You’ll find piragua stands around the city, especially Old San Juan.

 - Cafe con Leche – Puerto Rican’s favorite coffee drink, which is espresso with hot milk.

 - Empanillas – favorite street food for Puerto Ricans.
 Pastry turnover fried and stuffed with ground beef, chicken, seafood, or pizza (tomato sauce and mozzarella cheese).

 If you enjoy quality spirits, don’t miss going on a distillery tour, giving you a deeper appreciation for quality rum and knowledge of the manufacturing process.
 A short drive from San Juan you can tour a historic Hacienda and of course enjoy rum tasting.
 This is a great experience for couples and groups.

 Attend Cultural Events

-All year-round, in San Juan and throughout the island, residents, and visitors can enjoy an endless list of cultural family-friendly events.
+Year-round in San Juan and throughout the island, residents, and visitors can enjoy an endless list of cultural family-friendly events.

 Puerto Rico is often called the happiest place in the world, there’s always a reason to celebrate, and on a regular day, Puerto Ricans seem to invent a reason to gather.
-With tropical warm weather year-round, squares in every town, and a gorgeous coastline, Puerto Ricans never out of places to gather and celebrate.
+With tropical warm weather year-round, squares in every town, and a gorgeous coastline, Puerto Ricans are never out of places to gather and celebrate.
 San Juan is the epicenter of Puerto Rican culture with the top and most beloved festivals celebrated in the colorful historic city of Old San Juan.